Frequently Asked Questions

 Depending how much money you make (from CastingWords and other sources), you may also want to check with PayPal to see whether there are limits on how much money you can accumulate in your PayPal account, how you can access that money, or how much you can transfer out in a given time period.
-Some people have had their accounts locked because they have reached a limit they didn't know existed.
+Some people have had their PayPal accounts locked because they reached a limit they didn't know existed.

 No, the PayPal account must belong to the person who owns the workshop account.

 CastingWords is a US company and obeys US tax laws.

 For federal tax purposes, you are a US person if any of the following apply to you: